 - The voice speaker is loud, annoying, startling, and goes off too often

-- The robot getting stuck, and draining battery
+- The robot gets stuck and drains the battery

 - No way to locate a stuck unit if you miss the iVoice assistant asking for help

-- Parts stopping working after a few months of operation
+- Parts stop working after a few months of operation

 - No phone app, or Google Home/Alexa support